nofreewill42/TeachTheAI/README.md

 - `model/my-first-model` - adds a simple local model surface, training scripts, and a serve entrypoint that calls `model.generate(...)`.

 ## Data format
 Training conversations live at `data/chats.json` as a list of chats.
-Each chat is a list of turns:
+Each chat is a list of turns - train means there is intention to train the model on that turn's completion:

 ```json
 [